agstudies/agstudies.github.io/study-group.markdown

 The Avant-Garde Studies group is **open to all** with an interest in the historical avant-garde.
 You don’t need to be a student or researcher to join.

+Until 2021 the group met at Birkbeck College, London. **Current meetings take place at the Centre for British Studies, HU Berlin.**

 Sessions for the Winter Semester 2025/26 have now finished.
 New sessions for the Summer Semester will be scheduled soon.

 <!-- To participate, simply come along to one of our discussion sessions.
 You can find a calendar of our upcoming sessions below.